jclemans/jclemans.github.io/_posts/2018-02-16-so-you-want-to-buy-bitcoin.md

 ### Ground Rules

 Before you dive in, please read and take these ground rules to heart.
 Anyone that has lost money buying and selling cryptocurrencies will tell you that if they had followed these basic rules they would probably be much better off today.
-I personally broke rule #4 and lost a lot of coins that I left of shady exchanges early on.
+I personally broke rule #4 and lost a lot of coins that I left on shady exchanges early on (farewell dogecoins!).
 Now I generally allow no more than 10% of my coins to be left on exhanges.
+If none of these words make sense, don't worry, read on.

 1. Never invest more than you are comfortable losing.
 Some people are OK risking $5, some $10,000.
 Decide what works for you.
 2. Don't make a decision based on emotion - especially FEAR.
 Fear of missing out (FOMO) when news is positive and prices are soaring, or fear of losing your money when news is negative and prices are dropping.
 Emotions are easily manipulated.
 Take a deep breath and take your time.